jmr85/react-native-detox/README.md

-> detox
+> It is a fork of the [Detox Demo Project](https://github.com/wix/Detox/tree/master/examples/demo-react-native)

-# React Native Demo Project
+# React Native Detox

 ## Requirements
 * Windows 8 or 10.